Budget of NASA: Public perception

+NASA's cost overruns and time delays have been blamed by some on NASA's usage of cost-plus contracts and avoidance of fixed-price contracts.

 Political opposition to NASA funding

 Public opposition to NASA and its budget dates back to the Apollo era.
 Critics have cited more immediate concerns, like social welfare programs, as reasons to cut funding to the agency.
 Furthermore, they have questioned the return on investment (ROI) feasibility of NASA's research and development.
 In 1968, physicist Ralph Lapp argued that if NASA really did have a positive ROI, it should be able to sustain itself as a private company, and not require federal funding.
 More recently, critics have faulted NASA for sinking money into the Space Shuttle program, reducing funding available for its long-term missions to Mars and deep space.
 Human missions to Mars have also been denounced for their inefficiency and large cost compared to uncrewed missions.
-In the 2010s, Republicans in congress increasingly opposed the Earth science aspects of NASA spending, arguing that spending on Earth science programs such as climate research was in pursuit of political agendas.
+In the 2010s, Republicans in Congress increasingly opposed the Earth science aspects of NASA spending, arguing that spending on Earth science programs such as climate research was in pursuit of political agendas.